luis-barbara/infinexpense-api/README.md

 Notes:
 - Replace IDs (`merchant_id`, `product_list_id`, `receipt_id`) with values returned by the API.
-- If you run the app with Docker Compose the API base URL is `http://localhost:8000`.
+- If you run the app with docker compose the API base URL is `http://localhost:8000`.

 ## 🏗️ FastAPI Architecture — Complete Guide